vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/sidebar.md

 ## I18n Support

-The theme's navbar supports [I18n](https://v2.vuepress.vuejs.org/guide/i18n.html), so you can set sidebar individually in each language:
+The theme’s navbar supports [I18n](https://v2.vuepress.vuejs.org/guide/i18n.html), so you can set sidebar individually in each language:

 :::: code-group